Billy Fox (politician): Death

-On the night of Monday 11 March 1974, about a dozen gunmen arrived at the home of Senator Fox's girlfriend, Marjorie Coulson.
-She lived there with her parents and brother, and Senator Fox regularly visited on Monday evenings.
-The farmhouse was in the rural townland of Tircooney in County Monaghan, near the border between Ireland and Northern Ireland.
-The gunmen searched the farmhouse and demanded the occupants hand over weapons.
-As this was taking place, Senator Fox drove down the laneway and was stopped by some of the gunmen who were outside.
+On the night of Monday 11 March 1974, about a dozen IRA men arrived at the home of Fox's girlfriend, Marjorie Coulson.
+She lived there with her parents and brother, and Fox regularly visited on Monday evenings.
+The farmhouse was in the rural townland of Tircooney in County Monaghan, near the border between Republic of Ireland and Northern Ireland.
+The IRA searched the farmhouse and demanded the occupants hand over weapons.
+As this was taking place, Fox drove down the laneway and was stopped by some of the IRA members who were outside.
 He ran, but was shot and killed by a single gunshot wound through the upper torso.
-The gunmen then ordered everyone out of the house, set it on fire, and escaped.
+They then ordered everyone out of the house, set it on fire, and escaped.

-The next day, the Ulster Freedom Fighters claimed that it had killed Senator Fox because he had links to the Provisional IRA.
+The next day, the Ulster Freedom Fighters claimed that it had killed Fox because he had links to the Provisional IRA.
 The IRA issued a statement saying that it was not involved, adding that "Mr Fox was known personally to a number of the leadership of the republican movement".
-However, shortly after the shooting, five men from County Monaghan were charged with Senator Fox's murder and IRA membership.
+However, shortly after the shooting, five men from County Monaghan were charged with Fox's murder and IRA membership.
 They were convicted in May 1974 and sentenced to penal servitude for life.
 One of those convicted told the court they had raided the farm because they received a tip-off that UVF weapons were being stored there.
 He said there was an agreement that no shots were to be fired.
 His understanding was that Senator Fox had taken some of the men by surprise and they had shot to wound, not recognizing him.
 It was reported that the tip-off came from another local family and was the result of a grudge.
 IRA members were already suspicious that the UVF was receiving local help, following an incident in November 1973.
 Loyalist gunmen had bombed a house at nearby Legnakelly and shot one of the occupants, a republican activist.
-In its statement on Fox's killing, the IRA said "We have repeatedly drawn attention to the murderous acts of a group of former B Specials from Co.
-Fermanagh … led by serving officers of the British Army".
+In its statement on Fox's killing, the IRA said "We have repeatedly drawn attention to the murderous acts of a group of former B Specials from County Fermanagh … led by serving officers of the British Army".
 The author Tim Pat Coogan, however, suggests that members of the Official IRA were responsible for killing Senator Fox.